jethornton/mesact/README.md

 The Mesa Configuration Tool works with most Debian and Debian based Operating Systems that meet the Python and PyQt5 minimum versions including the Raspberry Pi with the exception of Raspbian 10.
+If you use a special version like from Rod W on the forum you may encounter problems because he does not provide a standard Python liberary kit.

 Requirements:
 Debian 11 OS or newer (might work on Ubuntu but not supported)